 Please carefully review this website for degree and academic record(s) requirements.
 Official academic records are not needed for the application.
 Scans of academic records are acceptable for the application.
 Unless academic records and diplomas are routinely issued in English by the institution, the records in their original language must be submitted with an authorized, complete, and exact English translation.

 All academic records must show the dates of enrollment; the subjects or courses taken, together with the units of credit or time allotted to each subject and, if rank is determined, rank in the total class or group.
 The records must also include a complete description of the institution’s grading scale or other standard of evaluation.
 Maximum and minimum marks and the steps between them must be indicated.

-Applicants who are admitted and choose to attend the program will be asked to submit their official final transcript(s) as soon as possible after degree conferral.
-International applicants must also provide one certified copy of their certificate/diploma showing degree conferred in English and one certified copy of their certificate/diploma showing degree conferred in their original language.
+Applicants who are admitted and choose to attend the program will be asked to submit their official final transcript(s) showing degree conferral.
+Applicants who completed post-secondary education outside of the U.S. and who are admitted and choose to attend the program must also provide one certified copy of their certificate/diploma showing degree conferred in English and one certified copy of their certificate/diploma showing degree conferred in their original language.

 Application fee waivers or deferrals are available to applicants who meet the University’s fee waiver requirements.
 All requested documentation outlined in the policy must be uploaded to the appropriate fee waiver/deferral section of the UCLA Application for Graduate Admission for a request to be considered.
 See also the “Fee Waivers” section in the Admissions FAQs.
 If an applicant qualifies for both types of requests, need-based and program participation, only one type should be selected to prevent any technical issues with the fee waiver review.

 If requesting a fee waiver or deferral, applicants must carefully review the eligibility and documentation requirements to make sure they meet the eligibility requirements and upload the necessary documents before submitting their application.